Cecilapp/Cecil/docs/2-Content.md

 There is different kinds of content in Cecil:

 **Pages**
-: Pages are the main content of the site, written in Markdown (or plain text).
+: Pages are the main content of the site, written in [Markdown](#markdown).

 **Assets**
-: Assets are handled files (i.e.: resized images, compiled Sass, minified scripts, etc.).
+: Assets are manipulated files (i.e.: resized images, compiled Sass, minified scripts, etc.).

 **Static files**
 : Static files are copied as is in the generated site.